mozilla/id-specs/browserid/index.md

 <pre>
  module navigator {
      module id {
+         void beginProvisioning(object callback);
+         void genKeyPair(string email, object callback);
+         void registerCertificate(string certificate);
+         void raiseProvisioningFailure(string reason);

          void beginAuthentication(object callback);
          void completeAuthentication();
          void raiseAuthenticationFailure(string reason);
      }
  };
 </pre>

+### Tracking User State ###

+The User Agent MUST track the user's login state at various Web Origins, based on decisions the user made in the context of BrowserID-mediated logins, so that the following information is available to the User Agent when making decisions:

+* `HISTORY(origin).loggedIn` is `true` if the user should currently be logged into `origin`.
+* `HISTORY(origin).id` is the last ID used to log into `origin`, or `undefined`.
+* `HISTORY(origin).lastLogin` is a `Date` of the last time the user logged into the origin, or `undefined` if never.

+Note that the above data is denoted programmatically to make this specification easier to read.
+The data <em>MUST NOT</em> be available to web content.

+### Generating Identity-Backed Assertions ###

+When

+### RP Authentication ###

+The User Agent MUST offer the following APIs and behave as described in response to these calls.

+#### navigator.id.watch(object params);

+The User Agent SHOULD throw an exception immediately UNLESS `params` includes the following parameters:

+1. `onlogin`: a function
+1. `onlogout`: a function

+If `params` includes the above required parameters, the User Agent SHOULD store the entire `params` object scoped to the `document`, including the above callbacks and any additional fields.
+If the `document` DOM object disappears for any reason (unloading, closing, etc.), these callbacks should be garbage-collected.

+If `params.loggedInEmail` is `undefined`, the User Agent SHOULD:

+* if `HISTORY(origin).loggedIn`, invoke `onlogin` callback for the identity `HISTORY(origin).id` (see othe fire either the `onlogin` or `onlogout`
+The User Agent SHOULD determine whether `params.loggedInEmail` matches the User Agent's login state for the `document.location.origin`.

+If

+#### navigator.id.request(object options);

+The Relying Party MAY call the navigator.id.request method when it wishes to request that the User Agent generate an identity assertion as soon as it can.
+When this happens, the User Agent SHOULD pursue the following actions:

+1. Establish the origin of the requesting site (including scheme and non-standard port).
+1. Check local BrowserID store for known identities that have been successfully used previously.
+1. Present the list of known identities.
+The User Agent MAY suggest a preferred identity out of that list based on heuristics or other internal state, e.g. the email last used on that site.
+1. When the user selects an Identity:
+ - check that the associated certificate is still valid.
+If not, initiate a provisioning workflow for that Identity, then continue once it returns successfully.
+ - generate an Identity Assertion using the requesting site's origin as audience and the current time.
+Bundle with the associated certificate to create a Backed Identity Assertion, and fire a <tt>login</tt> event on the <tt>navigator.id</tt> object with a serialization of the Backed Identity Assertion in the <tt>assertion</tt> field of the event, then terminate the login workflow.
+1. If no Identities are known, or if the user wishes to use a new Identity, the User Agent should prompt the user for this new identity and use it to initiate a Provisioning workflow (see below).
+Once provisioning has completed, the User Agent SHOULD present the updated list of identities to the user.
+1. If, at any point, the user cancels the login process, fire a <tt>logincanceled</tt> event on the <tt>navigator.id</tt> object and terminate the login workflow.

+By the end of the process, the User Agent MUST fire one of two events on the <tt>navigator.id</tt> object:

+* A <tt>loginCancelled</tt> event if the user chose not to log in.

+* A <tt>login</tt> event if the user chose to log in.
+This event MUST include the Backed Identity Assertion in the <tt>assertion</tt> property.

+XXX: should we provide error information if it's not just a user cancel?

 Primary Authority Compliance
 --